Projects in order featured:

 The video used a mix of animation, music and direct to camera interviews.
 The result was a video that was stark, confronting, but also sensitive to the experiences and lives of the young women.

 The video was screened by Price Waterhouse Coopers, as a fundraising initative as part of their commitment to ethical business practices.
-In attendance was Rob Stokes as a representative of the NSW government, as well as many other business and NGO leaders from Optus, ANZ, Fairfax and Rabobank.
+In attendance was Rob Stokes as a representative of the NSW government, as well as many other business leaders from Optus, ANZ, Fairfax and Rabobank.

 Refugee Day Video